-Most of the time, waves are just part of a beautiful boating experience.
-But a closer look at how they form and what affects them will help you make smarter boating decisions.
+A closer look at how waves form and what affects them will help you make smarter boating decisions.

 Waves develop as a result of wind blowing for a certain amount of time (duration) over a certain distance (fetch).
 The stronger the wind and the longer the fetch, the higher the waves become over time.
 Ocean waves that move beyond the place from which they were generated become deep-water swells, underlying the local, wind-generated surface waves.